EXPLAINER-What would Japanese intervention to boost the weak yen look like?

 By Leika Kihara

-Japan bought yen in September, its first foray in the market to boost its currency since 1998, after a Bank of Japan (BOJ) decision to maintain an ultra-loose monetary policy drove the yen as low as 145 per dollar.
-It intervened again in October after the yen plunged to a 32-year low of 151.94 JPY=EBS.
+Japan bought yen in September of last year, its first foray in the market to boost its currency since 1998, after a Bank of Japan (BOJ) decision to maintain its ultra-loose monetary policy drove the yen as low as 145 per dollar.
+It intervened again in October after the yen plunged to a 32-year low of 151.94.

 WHY STEP IN?